lotem/zime/weasel/ReadMe.txt

 usage:

+0. before you go...

 install Python 2.7;

-set Python path in $(SolutionDir)\env.bat.
+set Python path in $(WeaselRoot)\env.bat;

-xp_install.bat
-or
-win7_install.bat
-(require super user previlege)

-xp_uninstall.bat
-or
-win7_uninstall.bat
-(require super user previlege)
+in this case, $(WeaselRoot) refers to the directory $(SolutionDir)\output\weasel.

+issue the command populate-db.bat in $(SolutionDir)\data
+in case you never had a zime database at %UserProfile%\.ibus\zime\zime.db. if you don't, you will be noticed a message "NO SCHEMA" (in Chinese) once the IME is activated.

+1. to install...

+install.bat

+2. to uninstall...

+uninstall.bat

 stop_service.bat
 you may use this to terminate ZIME core service process.

-before you go...

-issue the command populate-db.bat in $(SolutionDir)\data,
-in case you never had a zime database at %userprofile%\.ibus\zime\zime.db. otherwise, you will be noticed a message "NO SCHEMA" (in Chinese) on your first try.